D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 **You recover the affected resource from backups**.

 You then decide to implement resource lock to prevent this from happening again.
-Your manager would like teh following points implemented in order to prevent this type of incident in the future.
+Your manager would like the following points implemented in order to prevent this type of incident in the future.

 - no resources can be deleted by accident
 - all resource types should work correctly after implementing the resource lock
-- any new resource that is added to teh subscription should be protected against deletion
+- any new resource that is added to the subscription should be protected against deletion
 - the solution should require the least admin affort

 What should you do?